survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 WDS provides quite a bit of functionality beyond what was covered above.
 There are two important fields that you should be aware of:

 * `devServer.contentBase` - Assuming you don't generate *index.html* dynamically like in this setup and rather prefer to maintain it yourself in some directory, you'll need to point WDS to it. `contentBase` accepts either a path (e.g., `'build'`) or an array of paths (e.g., `['build', 'images']`).
 This defaults to the project root.
 * `devServer.proxy` - If you are using multiple servers, you may have to proxy WDS to them.
 The proxy setting accepts an object of proxy mappings (e.g., `{ '/api': 'http://localhost:3000/api' }`) that allow WDS to resolve matching queries to another server.
-There are no proxy settings by default.
+Proxy settings are disabled by default.

 T> [The official documentation](https://webpack.js.org/configuration/dev-server/) covers more options.